WARP4dot52/lambda/poincare_junior/README.md

 - Align float and double by letting empty blocks
 - Create special type for common integer INT_ONE or INT_SHORT

+Instead of stocking meta data in a header AND a footer we could store them only in a header and suffix nodes with their length.
+This means that all nodes are at least 2-lock long but variable-sized nodes are shorter (integer, string...)

 Cache invalidation:

 Attempt 1: